 How to Pour a Concrete Deck Post Footer

 I bought 28 bags of QUIKRETE Concrete Mix (No. 1101) in 80 lb bags at the home improvement store and had it delivered on a pallet.
 QUICKRETE No. 1101 has a 4,000 PSI average compressive strength which exceeds the minimum 3,000 PSI required by my local deck code.
-I also rented a 3 bag electric mixer from Home Depot Tool Rental.
+I also rented a 3 bag electric mixer from Home Depot Tool Rental but here’s an inexpensive one if you wanted to have your own and not have to rent.
 (The fun part was moving the bags of cement from the driveway to the basement patio.)
 Note the concrete edger and float tools on the cement bags: